andreypopp/rethemeable/README.md

 Rethemeable
 ===========

-**UNRELEASED EXPERIMENT**
+**BEWARE EXPERIMENTAL CODE**

 Rethemeable provides utilities for producing and consuming themeable [React][] components.

-It doesn't define the notion of theme, the theme can be a list of CSS class names or a set of inline style directives.
+It doesn't define the notion of theme.
+A theme can be a list of CSS class names or a set of inline style directives.

-It doesn't define how components should apply themes.
+It doesn't define how components apply themes.
 It is up to component to decide what and when to apply CSS class names or inline styles.

 Instead Rethemeable define a way to propagate theme through React component tree.